bparment1/Earth_Observation_Remote_Sensing/README.md

 2. Downloading and processing data using STAC and COGS: Sentinel 2 use case
 3. Quality and pixel masking:  Sentinel 2 use case
 4. Monitoring flooding with Time series Sentinel 2: an intro
 5. Workflow to monitor flooding: an example from download to analysis
+6. Flood mapping with Sentinel 1